openstack/charm-deployment-guide/deploy-guide/source/app-series-upgrade-openstack.rst

       1/lxd/0  started  10.0.0.48  juju-f83fcd-1-lxd-0  bionic  zone2  Running
       2        started  10.0.0.46  node3                xenial  zone3  Deployed
       2/lxd/0  started  10.0.0.49  juju-f83fcd-2-lxd-0  xenial  zone3  Container started

 #.
+For percona-cluster, a sanity check should be done on the leader unit's
+   databases and data.

+#.
 Repeat steps 5 and 7 for the principle non-leader machines.